-Appendix D: Fit and CW measurement parameters for Figure 2
+Appendix D: Fit and CW measurement parameters for Fig. 2

-The Lorentzian peak-to-peak linewidth of the fit of the deconvolved RS-EPRoC spectrum is 1.98 MHz (0.071 mT).
-The fit parameters of the CW-EPRoC spectrum are: Lorentzian peak-to-peak linewidth: 2.42 MHz (0.086 mT), $Q{coil} = 3.54$ as defined in Eq.
+The Lorentzian peak-to-peak line width of the fit of the deconvolved RS-EPRoC spectrum is 1.98 MHz (0.071 mT).
+The fit parameters of the CW-EPRoC spectrum are Lorentzian peak-to-peak line width: 2.42 MHz (0.086 mT), $Q{\rm coil} = 3.54$ as defined in Eq.
 (1).

-The measurement parameters of the CW spectrum are $f{\rm m}=100~{\rm kHz}; \Delta f{\rm m,pp}=0.768~{\rm MHz}$ (0.028 mT), lock-in time constant, 10 ms and filter order, 24 dB, which gives an effective noise bandwidth of the LIA of 102.62 Hz.
+The measurement parameters of the CW spectrum are $f{\rm m} = 100 \,\text{kHz}$, $\Delta f{\rm m,pp} = 0.768 \,\text{MHz}$ (0.028 mT), lock-in time constant, 10 ms, and filter order, 24 dB, which gives an effective noise bandwidth of the LIA of 102.62 Hz.

-415 Appendix E: Simulation of transient RS-EPR signals
+Appendix E: Simulation of transient RS-EPR signals

-All simulations of transient RS-EPR signals were performed by numerically solving the Bloch equations (Tseitlin et al., 2013; Stoll and Schweiger, 2006) in the steady state using Easyspin's blochsteady function.
-A spin-1/2 system with a g-value of 2.003, a Lorentzian line shape, and relaxation times $T_1 = 110$ ns and $T_2 = 100$ ns were assumed based on previous reports for BDPA (Goldsborough et al., 1960; Mitchell et al., 2011b).
+All simulations of transient RS-EPR signals were performed by numerically solving the Bloch equations (Tseitlin et al., 2013; Stoll and Schweiger, 2006) in the steady state using EasySpin's "blochsteady" function.
+A spin-1/2 system with a g value of 2.003, a Lorentzian line shape, and relaxation times $T_1 = 110$ ns and $T_2 = 100$ ns were assumed based on previous reports for BDPA (Goldsborough et al., 1960; Mitchell et al., 2011b).

-420 1 Simulation of the transient RS-EPRoC signals to obtain B1 magnitude
+E1 Simulation of the transient RS-EPRoC signals to obtain B_1 magnitude

-Since the range of the B_1 magnitude of the EPRoC is not precisely known and cannot be measured by Rabi oscillations due to the limited bandwidth of the PLL, 14 transient AM RS signals were recorded with increasing bias current and simulated as described in in the preceding section without Kramers-Kronig manipulation and without subsequent deconvolution.
+Since the range of the B_1 magnitude of the EPRoC is not precisely known and cannot be measured by Rabi oscillations due to the limited bandwidth of the PLL, 14 transient AM RS signals were recorded with increasing bias current and simulated as described in the preceding section without Kramers-Kronig manipulation and without subsequent deconvolution.
 Thus, the lineshape asymmetry expected from Eq.
 (1) was also considered by using a tailored fitting function in the simulation according to Eq.
 (1) that includes contributions from both absorption and dispersion.
-To convert the bias current to a B_1 magnitude, a two-parameter square-root model of the current in the coil, I{coil} , taking the curvature of the coil current at low bias current into consideration, was assumed as
+To convert the bias current to a B_1 magnitude, a two-parameter squareroot model of the current in the coil, I{coil} , taking the curvature of the coil current at low bias current into consideration, was assumed to be